faster-cpython/benchmarking-public/results/bm-20230117-3.12.0a4+-02a1321/bm-20230117-linux-x86_64-brandtbucher-quicken_at_runtime-3.12.0a4+-02a1321-vs-base.md

 | Geometric mean          | (ref)                                                                  | 1.01x slower                                                               |

 Benchmark hidden because not significant (18): xml_etree_iterparse, async_tree_none, sympy_sum, async_tree_io, pprint_safe_repr, docutils, bench_mp_pool, pprint_pformat, scimark_lu, aiohttp, django_template, gunicorn, hexiom, sqlite_synth, regex_compile, djangocms, mypy, html5lib

+# HPT report

+- Reliability score: 99.23% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x